How to Prepare for The Bankruptcy Meeting of Creditors

 Know what to expect.

-It is essential to know at least generally what to expect at the meeting of creditors.
+It is essential to know what to expect at the meeting.
 Your lawyer will discuss the meeting with you in detail.
-However, in preparing for this hearing, you should also review the email your lawyer will send you and our blog posts on the creditors' meeting.
+However, in preparing for this hearing, you should also review the email your lawyer will send you and our blog post.

 Ask questions.